psu-PAC-Lab/mocap_msgs/readme.md

 This demo contains code from a third party [mocap4ros2_optitrack](https://github.com/MOCAP4ROS2-Project/mocap4ros2_optitrack) which contains the original driver code using NatNet.

-You can find more information about using OptiTrack for robotics on the [official OptiTrack documentation](https://docs.optitrack.com/robotics).
+You can find more information on the [official OptiTrack documentation](https://docs.optitrack.com/).

 Feel free to submit issues or feature requests!